GStreamer/gstreamer/markdown/plugin-development/advanced/events.md

 ### Caps

 The CAPS event contains the format description of the following buffers.
-See [Caps negotiation](pwg/advanced/negotiation.md) for more information about negotiation.
+See [Caps negotiation][caps-negotiation] for more information about negotiation.

+[caps-negotiation]: plugin-development/advanced/negotiation.md

 ### Segment